-A $5,000 online personal loan is well suited for a debt consolidation loan to clean up credit card bills, car loans, medical expenses, and school expenses or to start a new business venture.
-Business loans are treated a bit differently than personal loans but can be a great option for cash flow.
+A $5,000 online personal loan is well suited for a debt consolidation loan to clean up credit card bills, car loans, medical expenses, and school expenses or start a new small business venture.

-There are great options for online personal loans and peer-to-peer loans on the Internet today.
-These loans can be very competitive ranging from $1,000 to $100,000 and it’s very simple to apply.
+There are great personal loans and peer-to-peer loans on the Internet today.
+These loans can be very competitive ranging from $1,000 to $100,000 and it's very simple to apply.
 In most cases, funds are placed in your bank account within 24 to 48 hours.
-Also, many online lenders have an option of using a co-signer if your credit score has been tarnished.

 The best part of an online personal loan is that they are very fast.
 Fill out the application and should have an answer back in minutes.
 Like most things that are fast, take a step back and take another look at the cost of this type of loan.

 If your credit score is above 600, you will probably qualify.
 Other qualifications from most lenders are a fulltime job, over 18 years old and an American citizen.
 Check each online lender’s criteria before applying.
 Not all lenders operate in every state.
 There will be times that you are not approved because that lender does not operate in your state and you will think it’s a problem with your credit.
 It may just be that the lender does not operate in that state.
 In the "Find Your Next Loan Get connected with the best lenders right here" feature offered on America Loan Service page, the service is designed to sort the product offering by the state as well as credit score.
 If the company does not offer the service in your state, it will not appear in the offer.

 If you are unable to qualify, search your free annual credit report and make sure everything on your report is as you’ve expected.
 If you are declined, take measures to improve your credit before applying for more loans and get your credit score above 600 as a minimum.

 Interest Cost Comparison